 Before lighting the fire be sure the boiler is filled full of water.
 If the boiler is empty, it can be filled by using the hand water pump, provided, of course, the water tank has been first filled.
 Or it can be filled from the town supply through a hose.
-A coupling is furnished with each car for this purpose which connects with the blow-off valve water tank, and, when the steam in the boiler condenses, a vacuum is formed, and the water will flow from the tank into the boiler till it becomes full.
-Then, before lighting the fire, open the throttle valve and also the drip valve on the steam chest: then when the water expands it will flow through the throttle and also through the superheating tubes, which are exposed to the fire, and protect them from injury.
+A coupling is furnished with each car for this purpose which connects with the blow-off valve.